City Walks Through Italy: Your Guide to 20 Must-See Destinations

 3. Vicenza, Veneto

-Between Verona and Venice is another beautiful town starting with the letter V—Vicenza.
-It is a small city, and most of what you want to see can be found near the beautiful Piazza dei Signori.
+Between Verona and Venice is another beautiful town, starting with the letter V: Vicenza.
+It is a small city, and most of what you want to see is near the beautiful Piazza dei Signori.

 The impressive 16th-century Basilica Palladiana lines one side of the piazza.
 A climb up to one of its three levels provides wonderful views of the Piazza dei Signori.
 As well as a view across the rooftops of the city.